alexharv074/aws_exam_notes/developer/beanstalk_notes.md

 - PHP, Python, Node.js, Ruby, .NET, Java, Go.

+## Configuring

+Elastic Beanstalk supports two methods of saving configuration option settings:

+- `.ebextensions`: Configuration files in YAML or JSON format can be included in your application's source code in a directory named .ebextensions and deployed as part of your application source bundle.
+You create and manage configuration files locally.

+- Saved configurations: are templates that you create from a running environment or JSON options file and store in Elastic Beanstalk.
+Existing saved configurations can also be extended to create a new configuration.

+Change instance type on a running config.
+Create a config file in S3 with instance type use the same during instance creation.
+Confusing!
+Is this right?
+But you can't use the configuration details page to change a running config.

 ## Deployment policies

 Deployment policy – Choose from the following deployment options: